Your Employee & Family Assistance Program

 Immediate, confidential help for any concern

 The Employee and Family Assistance Program (EFAP) is a confidential and voluntary support service that can help you solve all kinds of problems and challenges in your life.
-The program is administered by Shepell, external link and services are entirely anonymous.
+The program is administered by Telus Health (external link) and services are entirely anonymous.
 Neither HR nor supervisors are privy to information regarding who has accessed the program.

 You and your immediate family members (as defined in the employee benefit plan) can receive support over the telephone, in person, online and through a variety of issue-based health and wellness resources.
 For each concern you are experiencing, you can receive a series of sessions.
 You can also take advantage of online tools to help manage personal wellbeing.